Read the Revolution Speaker Series

 Get biweekly Read the Revolution featured excerpts right to your inbox.

 2020-21 Read the Revolution Speaker Series Season

-Stay tuned for additional speakers in the 2020-2021 Read the Revolution Speaker Series to be announced.
+Stay tuned for speakers in addition to LTC Seanegan Sculley and Dr. Jessica Millward to be announced for the 2020-2021 Read the Revolution Speaker Series.

 Contest for Liberty: Military Leadership in the Continental Army, 1775-1783 (Westholme Publishing, 2019)